alien4cloud/csar-public-library/org/ystia/haproxy/README.rst

 HAProxy is a fast and reliable solution offering high availability, load balancing, and proxying for TCP and HTTP-based applications.

-There are 3 types of YSTIA HAProxy components, all being packed in the same YSTIA CSAR
+There are 3 types of HAProxy components, all being packed in the same YSTIA CSAR

-- HAProxy is necessary to host HAProxyHTTP or HAProxyTCP
+- HAProxy is only necessary to host HAProxyHTTP or HAProxyTCP
 - HAProxyHTTP provides proxying for HTTP
 - HAProxyTCP provides proxying for TCP